OHA March 2026 Kona Low

 • Meet damage criteria (Major Damage or Destroyed)

-• Proof of Hawaiʻi residency (lease, utility bill, or mortgage statement)
+• If no Hawaiʻi ID: you will be asked to submit Proof of Hawaiʻi residency (utility bill, lease, mortgage statement)

-• Documentation linking you to the property, such as:
+• Provide documents linking you to the impacted home:

 • Lease or rental agreement